swaggerexpert/json-pointer/README.md

 ###### Minim Evaluation Realm

-The Minim Evaluation Realm extends JSON Pointer evaluation to support Minim data structures, specifically ObjectElement, ArrayElement, and other element types from the [minim](https://github.com/refractproject/minim).
+The Minim Evaluation Realm extends JSON Pointer evaluation to support `minim` data structures, specifically `ObjectElement`, `ArrayElement`, and other element types from the [minim](https://github.com/refractproject/minim).

 Minim is widely used in API description languages (e.g., OpenAPI, API Blueprint, AsyncAPI and other API Description processing tools) to represent structured API data.
 The Minim Evaluation Realm enables seamless JSON Pointer traversal for these structures.